Traditional Danish windmill surrounded by green fields and blue skies, a peaceful stop on a walking holiday in Denmark.

 Why Should You Explore Denmark On a Walking Holiday?

-For those of you who enjoy exploring a country on foot, you’ll be glad to hear that Denmark offers a delightful mix of scenic beauty and modern flair that are all wrapped up in a compact and accessible package.
-This small Scandinavian country north of Germany.
+For those of you who enjoy exploring a country on foot, you’ll be glad to hear that Denmark offers a delightful mix of scenic beauty and modern flair that are all wrapped up in a compact and accessible package – this small Scandinavian country north of Germany.

 Although it’s largely known for its bike-friendly culture and sleek design of its architecture, Denmark’s walking routes provide a more relaxed pace and will invite you to wander through enchanting coastal villages, meander along sandy beaches, and discover charming rural landscapes dotted with quaint farms and historic landmarks.